How to plan and execute Jenkins upgrades safely, including in-place, blue-green, and phased paths …

 main

-According to Google’s Shell Style Guide, this consistent structure makes scripts more maintainable and easier for others to understand.
-I’ve found that good documentation is especially important for automation scripts that might need to be maintained by different team members.
+This consistent structure makes scripts more maintainable and easier for others to understand.
+Good documentation is especially important for automation scripts that might need to be maintained by different team members.

 2. Error Handling and Logging